Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: From formulas to clausal sets

 \subsection{\textbf{Clausal normal form translation}}

-We use the \emph{formula renaming} technique \cite[Section 4]{NW01} in our clausification processes.
-Let $F[F_1(\overline x)]$ denote a first-order formula $F$ with $F_1$ a subformula of $F$ and $\overline x$ free variables in $F_1$.
-With $P$ a predicate symbol not occurring in $F[F_1(\overline x)]$, the \emph{formula renaming with positive literals rule} transforms $F[F_1(\overline x)]$ to
+We use the \emph{formula renaming} technique \cite[section 4]{NW01} in our clausification processes.
+Let $F[F_1(\overline x)]$ denote a first-order formula $F$ in which $F_1$ is a subformula of $F$ and~$\overline x$ are the free variables in $F_1$.
+Using a predicate symbol $P$, say, not occurring in~$F[F_1(\overline x)]$, \emph{formula renaming with positive literals} transforms $F[F_1(\overline x)]$ to